victoriamcn/Book-Search-Engine/README.md

 # React-Portfolio

 ## Description
-My tech portfolio is a dynamic personal portfolio application built with React and designed to showcase my web development skills to potential employers.
-It offers seamless navigation, project displays, and a user-friendly interface for potential employers.
+Starter code from a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.

+Challenge: set up Apollo Server, Modify the existing authentication middleware and create an Apollo Provider.

 ## Table of Contents
 - [React-Portfolio](#React-Portfolio)